Ratha Kanneer: Themes and influences

 According to C. S. Lakshmi, Ratha Kanneer was built on a framework of purity and impurity.
 The title of the film meaning "Tears of Blood" refers to the tears of the wife who is pure.
 In Marja Evelyn Mogk's edited volume Different Bodies:Essays on Disability in Film and Television, Joyojeet Paal wrote that the film pairs "western debauchery with consequent traditional punitive reprisal in form of physical disfigurement" and also noted that the storyline of the film bears resemblance to Samba, son of the Hindu god Krishna.
 Writer Perumal Murugan feels the views of Mohan actually reflect those of E. V. Ramasamy, of whom Thangaraj was a follower.
 Researcher and ethnographer Preeti Mudliar compared Andha Naal (1954) to Ratha Kanneer because in both films, "the sin of foreignness is [neutralised] by a chaste Tamil woman, the virtuous wife".

 Soundtrack

-The soundtrack was composed by C. S. Jayaraman while the background music by Viswanathan–Ramamoorthy.
-Lyrics were written by Mahakavi Bharathiyaar, Bharathidasan, Udumalai Narayana Kavi and Ku.
-Sa.
-Krishnamurthy.
+The music director for the movie was C. S. Jayaraman while the background music was provided by Viswanathan–Ramamoorthy.
 The song "Kadhavai Saathadi" is set in the Carnatic raga known as Atana.
 The songs "Kutram Purindhavan" and "Aalai Aalai" attained popularity.